-Duration: 2.5 hour online learning Module (Curing Hepatitis C in Primary Care – eLearning) + 5 hour face-face workshop
+Duration: 2.5 hour online learning module + 5 hour face-face workshop

 A comprehensive education program for practitioners working in drug and alcohol settings or with people who inject drugs.
 The program is designed to provide participants with the confidence and clinical decision-making skills to be able to increase testing and linkage to HCV care in their practice, and to prescribe DAA therapy either independently or in consultation with a specialist.

-The program includes an online learning module and highly interactive workshop enabling practical and collaborative application of knowledge through case study discussions.
+The program includes an online learning module and an interactive workshop enabling practical and collaborative application of HCV management principles through case study discussions.

-Duration: 2.5 hour online learning module (Hepatitis C in Primary Care and Drug and Alcohol Settings Education Program – eLearning) + 6 hour face-face workshop
+Duration: 2.5 hour online learning module + 6 hour face-face workshop

 An introductory course for GPS, nurses and other primary care based practitioners covering; HCV epidemiology, identifying priority populations for testing, interpreting test results and diagnosis, pre-treatment assessment, evaluating liver fibrosis, treatment for hepatitis C, mechanisms for prescribing (either independently or in consultation with a specialist), monitoring and follow-up.

 Duration: 2.5 hours face-face workshop

 CPD: 4 Category 2 RACGP QI & CPD points